penrose/penrose-old.github.io/_docs/getting-started/index.md

 The first two lines are considered `Substance` because we are defining objects.
 The next part, which you can read as "set A is a circle" and "For an intersect between some X and Y we must ensure that X is overlapping Y."

+We won't go into further detail here - the basic understanding you should have is that Penrose makes it easy to visualize abstract functions, and do it in a way that is humanly understandable.
+You are able to make beautiful diagrams without needing to have a background in web design, or even much programming.
+In the next sections, we will go through more detail about the DSLs are also **optimized** and **extendable** to many places where you might want to use functions.